Field theories, stable homotopy theory and Khovanov homology: Introduction

 \section{Introduction}

 The present paper has a somewhat peculiar history.
+Essentially all the work took place in Fall 2011 and Winter 2012.
+It was a conglomerate of several mathematical projects.
+We put the outcome on the arXiv, but neither author had strong feelings about publication.
+Recently, however, interest in these topics was rekindled (see for example \cite{lls}).
+We therefore decided to revise the manuscript, and publish it in the present proceedings volume.

-P. Hu and I. Kriz were long interested in topological modular functors, i.e. $1+1$-topological quantum field theories valued in finite-dimensional $\C$-vector spaces, and developing a ``realization'' construction which would convert such a structure into a $1+1$-topological quantum field theory valued in $k$-modules, where $k$ denotes the connective K-theory spectrum.
+As for the ingredients of the project, P. Hu and I. Kriz were long interested in topological modular functors, i.e. $1+1$-topological quantum field theories valued in finite-dimensional $\C$-vector spaces, and developing a ``realization'' construction which would convert such a structure into a $1+1$-topological quantum field theory valued in $k$-modules, where $k$ denotes the connective K-theory spectrum.
 D. Kriz, on the other hand, studied Khovanov homology as a part of another project \cite{kk}.
 From joint discussion, there arose a project of writing down a realization construction and applying it to constructing a $k$-module refinement of Khovanov homology.